 Chimonanthus Praecox is a deciduous shrub with pendulous yellow blooms.
 Plant in full sun in fertile, well-drained soil in a protected spot where you can enjoy the perfume.
 Bring a few sprays inside as it looks wonderful in arrangements.

-Callicarpa is a shrub grown for the jewel-like purple berries through autumn and winter.
+Callicarpa is a shrub grown for the jewel-like purple berries that cluster on its stems throughout autumn and winter.
 Does well in sun or dappled shade in most fertile soils.
 Cut back in spring to encourage berries.
 Works well with ornamental grasses and late season perennials.

 7. Viburnum Tinus